shiftwinting/nats-streaming-server/README.md

 to detect duplicate channels.
 When a server receives this list and finds that it has a channel in common, it will return an error to the emitting server, which will then fail to start.

-However, on startup, it is possible that the undelying NATS cluster is not fully formed.
+However, on startup, it is possible that the underlying NATS cluster is not fully formed.
 The server would not get any response from the rest of the cluster and therefore start successfully and service clients.
 Anytime a Streaming server detects that a NATS server was added to the NATS cluster, it will resend its list of channels.
 It means that currently running servers may suddenly fail with a message regarding duplicate channels.